 Natural light photography can be challenging.
-But the best time to take photos outside is when you have a camera on you.
+But the best time to take pictures outside is when you have a camera on you.
 Not when the light is right.

 In this article, I will show you how to manage all types of natural light outdoors.
 Soon enough you won’t be waiting for the golden hour, but venturing out there in the midday sun.

-What’s the Best Time to Take Photos Outside
+What is the Best Time to Take Pictures Outside?

 When you have your camera with you and the natural light best fits the mood of the photos you want to take.
 This is the best time for outdoor photography.

 Capturing a busy scene at a fresh market will be best earlier in the day.
-With the sun a little higher in the sky than during golden hour the shadows will be long and the light brighter.
+With the sun a little higher in the sky than during golden hour, the shadows will be longer and the light brighter.

 Activity at most fresh markets is at a peak earlier in the day also.

-I do not believe there is one best time for all natural lighting photography.
-You must choose the time of day and season and whether you want full sunshine or diffused light, as on a cloudy day.
+I don’t believe there is one best time to take pictures outside.
+You must choose the time of day and season.
+And also whether you want full sunshine or diffused light, as you would get on a cloudy day.

 Let’s break it down and look at how light is different depending on the time of day.
-Time of year and whether it’s cloudy or sunny also have considerable influence on the mood of a photo.
+The time of year and whether it’s cloudy or sunny also have considerable influence on the mood of a photo.

 These are the major variables in determining the best time of day to match the intent you have for your photos.